 Cybersecurity professionals know this drill well all too well.
 Making sense of lots of information and noise to access what really matters.
-XDR (Extended Detection & Response) has been a technical acronym thrown around in the cybersecurity industry with many notations and promises.
+XDR (Extended Detection & Response) continues to be a technical acronym thrown around in the cybersecurity industry with many notations and promises.
+Every vendor offering cybersecurity has an XDR song to sing.
+Interestingly, some either miss a beat or require tuning since it’s still quite an emerging market.
 This can be intriguing and nagging for cybersecurity professionals who are heads down defending against the persistent adversaries.
 The intent of this blog is to clarify XDR and remove the noise and hype into relevant and purposeful cybersecurity conversations with actions.
 And observe the need for a proactive approach.

 Let’s begin with what does XDR refer to and its evolution.
 As noted earlier, XDR stands for Extended Detection and Response. “extended” is going beyond the endpoint to network and cloud infrastructure.
 You will find this cross-infrastructure or cross-domain capability is the common denominator for XDR.
 XDR is the next evolution of a solid Endpoint Detection and Response (EDR).
 Ironically it was a term introduced by a network security vendor with aspirations to enter the emerging Security Operations market.